Energy density: In energy storage and fuels

+Efficiency

-The energy density of a fuel per unit mass is called the specific energy of that fuel.
-In general an engine using that fuel will generate less kinetic energy due to inefficiencies and thermodynamic considerations—hence the specific fuel consumption of an engine will always be greater than its rate of production of the kinetic energy of motion.
+In general an engine will generate less kinetic energy due to inefficiencies and thermodynamic considerations—hence the specific fuel consumption of an engine will always be greater than its rate of production of the kinetic energy of motion.

 Energy density differs from energy conversion efficiency (net output per input) or embodied energy (the energy output costs to provide, as harvesting, refining, distributing, and dealing with pollution all use energy).
 Large scale, intensive energy use impacts and is impacted by climate, waste storage, and environmental consequences.